ashraf2k04/ViDown/README.md

 # Vidown 📥🎬

-Vidown is a modern Android application focused on media downloading, built with Jetpack Compose, Hilt, Room, and native downloader tooling.
+Vidown is a modern Android application focused on media downloading, built using Kotlin, Jetpack Compose, Hilt, Room, and native downloader tooling following modern development android architecture.

 This repository uses **modular documentation** instead of a single bloated README.

+---

+## ✨ Features

+- Download videos and playlists using the yt-dlp engine
+- Modern UI built with Jetpack Compose
+- Offline download tracking with Room database
+- Background downloading using Android foreground services
+- Playlist and video extraction support
+- Modular screen-based UI architecture

 ---